Vasissualiyp/CITA_Expense_reporter/README.md

 ```

 ## Usage
-### Generate Expense Report
+### Generate Expense Report (Cosmolunch)
-Run the `create_expense.sh` script to generate an expense report.
+Run the `python create_expense.py` script to generate an expense report.
 This script performs the following steps:
 1. Searches PDF eStatements for a specified transaction.
 2. Extracts transaction information (date, amount).
 3. Finds the first cosmolunch date after the transaction date.